 The height of the weir crest above the inlet node invert can be controlled dynamically through user-defined control rules.
 This feature can be used to model inflatable dams.
-See the section titled Control Rules on page 442 for more information.

 The Weirs dialog box, as shown in the following figure, is displayed when an existing weir is selected for editing by double-clicking it in the Plan View using the SELECT ELEMENT tool.
-Also, you can choose INPUT > WEIRS or double-click the WEIRS in icon from the data tree to display the Weirs dialog box.
+Also, you can choose INPUT \rightarrow WEIRS or double-click the WEIRS in icon from the data tree to display the Weirs dialog box.